hinqiwame/cof-linux-patcher/README.md

 <br>

 **Patcher assumes that you have installed Cry of Fear along with the Proton 5.13-6.** <br> The second argument after `./cof-patcher-core` should be the **FULL** path to your Cry of Fear installation (should begin with `/home/`).
-After entering the path, it will check the directory's existence and proceed with the file replacements. <br>
+Patcher will check the directory's existence and proceed with the file replacements. <br>
 > If you install Cry of Fear through official Steam client (not flatpak or whatever), typically the path is `/home/your_username/.steam/steam/steamapps/common/Cry of Fear`.

 ## Optional Arguments